 The most idiomatic composer for the piano who ever lived.
 Chopin did not understand orchestration, which he freely admitted, and had help from friends, including Liszt, in scoring his two piano concerti.
 Even so, the orchestra takes a back seat while the piano indulges in the finest filigree work any composer has ever managed.

 Chopin’s melodic genius is superlative in all respects, and he composed primarily short works piano works, of which the most notable are his ballades, etudes, sonatas, mazurkas, waltzes, nocturnes, preludes, and impromptus.
 Chopin was the most innovative composer for all of these genres except the sonata.
-His finest work is his Ballade No. 1, in g minor (video above).
+His finest work is his Ballade No. 1, in g minor.
+(See video above.)

 His finest works are his 8th and 9th symphonies, his Trout Quintet, ballet music to Rosamunde, Marche Militaire, and some of his songs, Gretchen at the Spinning Wheel, The Erl-King, and Nacht und Träume (video above) among them.

 One of the most hateful and unpleasant people who ever walked the earth.
-Wagner despised Jews, and blamed all the problems of the world on them.
-But you can’t hold any of that against him when you hear his music.
-It transcends all the idiocy of the man himself.
+Wagner despised Jews, and blamed all the problems of the world on them, but his music transcends all the idiocy of the man himself.
 He only wrote operas, which he termed “music dramas.”
 But of them, his finest masterpieces are Tannhauser, Lohengrin, in which you’ll find the world famous “Here Comes the Bride” theme, Tristan und Isolde, which some consider his finest achievement, Die Meistersinger von Nurnberg, Parsifal, and his gargantuan four-opera cycle Der Ring des Nibelungen.